cea-hpc/modules/INSTALL.rst

  Install some modulefiles provided as example in the system modulefiles directory defined with the :instopt:`--modulefilesdir` option. (default=yes)

  .. only:: html

-    .. versionadded:: 4.0

-.. instopt:: --enable-compat-version

- Build and install the Modules compatibility (C) version in addition to the main released version.
-This feature also enables switching capabilities from initialization script between the two installed version of Modules (by setting-up the ``switchml`` shell function or alias).  (default=no)

- .. only:: html